Glossary » V » VWAP

 Limitations

-VWAP is a single-day indicator that resets at the open of each new trading day.
+It’s a single-day indicator that resets at the open of each new trading day.
 Trying to create an average VWAP over multiple days could distort the indicator and provide incorrect results.

 While some institutions prefer to buy when the price is below VWAP and sell when it is above, VWAP should not be the sole factor in decision making.
 In strong uptrends, prices may continue to rise without dropping below VWAP, potentially resulting in missed opportunities.

-VWAP is based on historical values and does not inherently possess predictive qualities or calculations.
+Volume-Weighted Average Price is based on historical values and does not inherently possess predictive qualities or calculations.
 It is important to note that VWAP is anchored to the opening price range of the day, causing the indicator to lag as the day progresses.

 The Bottom Line